ourcodingclub/ourcodingclub.github.io/_tutorials/git-for-labs.md

 __What syntax etiquette will lab members aim to follow?__

+{% capture callout %}
-#### "There are only two hard things in Computer Science: cache invalidation and naming things." - Phil Karlton
+"There are only two hard things in Computer Science: cache invalidation and naming things." - Phil Karlton
+{% endcapture %}
+{% include callout.html content=callout colour=callout %}

 __Script file names should be meaningful and end in `.R`, e.g.:__